AntonioRedondo/antonioredondo.com/README.md

 ## CSS

 To generate advanced CSS [PostCSS](https://www.npmjs.com/package/postcss) is used.
 Unlike SASS PostCSS allows simple feature extensibility with the help of plug-ins.
 Since PostCSS isn't monolithic new features can be added with plug-ins without waiting for a new PostCSS release.
-The deal-breaker plug-in which make me switch from SASS to PostCSS was [Autoprefixer](https://www.npmjs.com/package/autoprefixer), tool which takes on adding vendor prefixes to css properties for a given browser and version so that you don't have to worry about.
+The deal-breaker plug-in which make me switch from SASS to PostCSS was [Autoprefixer](https://www.npmjs.com/package/autoprefixer), tool which takes on adding vendor prefixes to CSS properties for a given browser and version so that you don't have to worry about.

 [CSS](https://github.com/AntonioRedondo/antonioredondo.com-v3/tree/master/src/style) has been written using the [BEM pattern](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax).
 Together with the PostCSS nesting capabilities and the [`&` parent selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#parent-script) BEM allows very neat and organised CSS with a shallow nesting hierarchy.